256dpi/fire/README.md

 - [`Stream`](https://godoc.org/github.com/256dpi/fire/coal#Stream) uses MongoDB change streams to provide an event source of created, updated and deleted models.
 - [`Reconcile`](https://godoc.org/github.com/256dpi/fire/coal#Reconcile) uses streams to provide an simple API to synchronize a collection of models.
-- [`Indexer`](https://godoc.org/github.com/256dpi/fire/coal#Indexer) provides a simple API to declare and ensure indexes.
-- [`Catalog`](https://godoc.org/github.com/256dpi/fire/coal#Catalog) serves as a registry for models and allows the rendering of and ERD using `graphviz`.
+- [`Catalog`](https://godoc.org/github.com/256dpi/fire/coal#Catalog) serves as a registry for models and indexes and allows the rendering of and ERD using `graphviz`.
 - Various helpers to DRY up the code.

 ## Controllers